Guides

 • Interfacing

 In Australia, prices vary more than expected due to import costs.
-Spotlight often runs sales, while independent haberdasheries sometimes stock higher-quality versions.
+Spotlight runs frequent sales worth timing purchases around.
+Independent haberdasheries sometimes stock higher-quality versions of the same items.

 Buying per project keeps spending controlled.
-Stockpiling feels productive but rarely is.
+Stockpiling feels productive—it rarely is.

 9. Storage and Workspace Setup

-Lighting matters more than expected.
-Winter afternoons in southern states get dim early, and poor lighting leads to eye strain fast.
+Lighting gets underestimated.
+Winter afternoons in southern states get dim early, and poor lighting causes eye strain faster than you’d think—especially when you’re focused on small details.

 10. Where to Buy Basic Sewing Supplies in Australia